ibmresilient/resilient-community-apps/fn_isitphishing/README.md

 -->
 **Resilient Circuits Function that queries isitPhishing.org API to analyze a URL or an HTML document**

-Resilient Circuits Function that queries IsItPhishing.org API to analyze a URL or an HTML document

 ### Key Features
 <!--